openharmony/docs/en/application-dev/reference/apis/js-apis-medialibrary.md

 > **NOTE**
 >
 > - The APIs of this module are supported since API version 6.
 Updates will be marked with a superscript to indicate their earliest API version.
-> - This API is deprecated since API version 9 and will be retained until API version 13.
+> - This APIs of this module are deprecated since API version 9 and will be retained until API version 13.
-> - Certain functionalities are changed as system APIs and can be used only by system applications.
-To use these functionalities, call [@ohos.filemanagement.userFileManager](js-apis-userFileManager.md).
+> - Some APIs are changed as system APIs and can be called only by system applications.
+You can use [@ohos.filemanagement.userFileManager](js-apis-userFileManager.md).
-> - The functionalities for selecting and storing media assets are still open to common applications.
-To use these functionalities, call [@ohos.file.picker](js-apis-file-picker.md).
+> - The APIs for selecting and saving media assets are still open to common applications.
+Use [@ohos.file.picker](js-apis-file-picker.md).

 ## Modules to Import
 ```js